Good quality audio recordings cost you less

 Usually someone will lead an interview or discussion.
 It is advisable that the individual controls the proceedings.
 A moderator’s job is not an easy one, but one vital tip is to get the speakers to introduce themselves at the beginning of the recording.
 This enables a transcriber to become accustomed to the speakers’ voices.
 It also indicates how many participants are present.
 Let people finish what they are saying before you comment or ask your next question.
 When there is a group of people, discourage and control over talking.

-Alphabet is accustomed to working with a wide variety of audio files.
+Alphabet are audio transcription providers who are accustomed to working with a wide variety of audio files.
 We will always do our best, whatever the quality of the file we are given to transcribe.
 But at the same time, we are totally honest with our clients.
 Contact us to today to discuss your options.